HumanoidRoster

 74 / 100

-Initial public score record reflecting Digit's named logistics customers, manufacturer specs, and the Toyota Canada report with a Tier B caveat.
+Initial public score record reflecting Digit's named logistics customers, manufacturer specs, and the Toyota Canada report, now supplemented by Agility's primary confirmation of the Toyota Motor Manufacturing Canada RaaS agreement.

 Sources